BOARD OF DIRECTORS

 Currently, Judy is the Board Chair for the Rancho Camulos Museum and also serves on the Blanchard Library Endowment Board and the California Oil Museum Board.
 In addition, she is involved with the Design Assistance Committee for the City of Santa Paula and is an advisor to the Ventura County Cultural Heritage Board.

-JIM RIVERA, Vice Chair
+LEON WORDEN, Vice Chair

 A California native, Jack Infranca was born in Glendale and raised in Los Angeles.
 He earned his B.A. in Accounting and Economics from Claremont Men’s College (now Claremont McKenna College) in 1967.
 During his senior year at CMC, Jack interviewed for and was selected to work as an Auditor Student Trainee with the California State Board of Equalization in its Pasadena office.
 After graduation, he continued with the Board of Equalization starting at the entry level of Tax Auditor 1, and over his career of 38 years, he advanced to positions of increasing responsibility, culminating in his appointment as District Principal Auditor of the Van Nuys District office.
 In that position, he was responsible for a staff of 72 professionals including tax auditors, supervisors and clerical staff.
 In 1981, Jack became a Certified Public Accountant.
 Upon his retirement from the Board of Equalization in 2004, Jack received several honors for his years of state service, including a personal letter of congratulations signed by then-California Gov. Arnold Schwarzenegger.
 Jack has been involved with Rancho Camulos Museum and its operations since 2007 when he first became a volunteer docent.
 He was the museum’s Site Manager in 2008.
 Over the years he has been involved with many of the museum’s ongoing improvement and maintenance projects and fundraising events, and he has gained celebrity status portraying Reginaldo del Valle at living history events.
 Jack resides in the Hasley Canyon area of Castaic with his wife Dianne.